RSPCA NSW Coffs Harbour Shelter

 318 meals fed per day

-Our animals and staff depend on regular and reliable volunteer assistance.
-We have a strong commitment to training our staff and volunteers so that the highest standards are maintained.
-We therefore ask that our volunteers commit to a regular shift – this helps the volunteer gain the skills required to meet these standards and allows them to get the most value out of becoming a trusted member of our team.
+Our animals and staff depend on regular and reliable assistance from volunteers.
+We have a strong commitment to training our staff and volunteers in order to maintain the highest standards.
+We therefore ask that our volunteers commit to a regular shift.
+This helps the volunteers gain the skills required to meet these standards and allows them to get the most value out of becoming a trusted member of our team.
 It also ensures that the time and effort put in by our staff to train volunteers results in benefits for the animals in our care..

 How You Can Help